 Many people find online counselling helpful, and many find it as helpful as face to face counselling.

 However, online counselling is not recommended if you:

 self-harm regularly and/or severely.

-are in the middle of a crisis and feel actively suicidal (i.e. have plans to take their life).
+are in the middle of a crisis and feel actively suicidal (i.e. have plans to take your life).
 If you are in crisis and need help right now then you can find details of organisations who can support you immediately here.

 have a diagnosed eating disorder such as anorexia or bulimia.

-live with serious mental health issues, of the type which mean that their view of the world and what is “real” is radically different to other people’s.
+live with serious mental health issues, of the type which mean that your view of the world and what is “real” is radically different to other people’s.
 This includes people with a diagnosis of psychosis.

 have a long-standing dependency on alcohol or other substances.

 Can you tell me about the background and qualifications of your counsellor?

 Amy Mills is a fully qualified and highly experienced counsellor and psychotherapist.
 She holds a Master’s degree in Counselling and Psychotherapy from the University of East London and is accredited by the British Association for Counselling and Psychotherapy (MBACP Accred).
 Amy is also a Certified Cyber Therapist and a Professional Member of the Association for Counselling and Therapy Online (ACTO).
 She has worked for over a decade providing face to face counselling services to both adults and children, and since 2019 has been offering counselling, psychotherapy and supervision sessions online and by telephone.
 You can find more information about Amy’s background and experience here.

 Who do you work with online?